 - if you receive any money or other assets, or

 - if your income increases.

-The DRO limits
+The DRO limits on assests and income

 - you cannot get a DRO if you have more than £50 ‘spare’ income each month that you could pay towards your debts;

 - you cannot get a DRO unless the total value of your assets is less than £1,000.

 If you get some extra money or your income increases this may take you over these limits.
 In these cases the Official Receiver will decide if your DRO should continue or if it will be revoked – that is the legal word for cancelling your DRO.
 The Insolvency Service says:

 the decision to revoke following a change of circumstances is no longer being so strictly applied, with revocation now only occurring if the creditors could be expected to benefit if the DRO was revoked.

 You need to inform the DRO Unit of any increases in your income, but it is unlikely that small increases will result in revocation.
 Don’t forget that you have to pay tax on the increase and any benefits such as Child Tax Credit or Housing Benefit may be reduced because you are earning more.